How to access national parks and hiking trails in Estonia by public transport

 Pakri Peninsula

-This peninsula features beaches, forests, meadows filled with wildflowers, old military bunkers, stunning cliffs, so impressive they once marked the old Estonian kroon bills, and the tallest lighthouse in the country.
-And top of all of that, it’s one of the easiest day trips from Tallinn with public transportation.
-In summer, plenty of road trippers will drive up to the lighthouse and the adjacent café.
-But they don’t venture much further, so most of the trails are still pretty empty.
+This peninsula features beaches, forests, meadows (in summer filled with wildflowers), old military bunkers, cliffs so impressive they once marked the old Estonian kroon bills, and the tallest lighthouse in the country.
+On top of all of that, it’s one of the easiest day trips from Tallinn with public transportation.
+Plenty of road-trippers will drive up to the lighthouse and the adjacent café in summer.
+But they don’t venture much further, so most trails are still pretty empty.
 Come in winter to marvel at icefalls.

 How to get to Pakri Peninsula by public transport?